Range in California: Red & Gray

 Tail is bright blue on juveniles.

-The stripes on juveniles are more highly contrasted than on adults.
+The stripes on juveniles are more highly contrasted than on adults, whose juvenile colors fade as they age.

 P. s. interparietalis - Coronado Skink